 Runners of all ages and abilities can trust the LMH Health RunStrong training team to keep them on the move.
-Our sports medicine team of sports rehab therapists, athletic trainers, physician champion and a strength and conditioning coach collaborate to provide comprehensive care that keeps runners healthy and performing their best.
+Our sports medicine team of sports rehab therapists, athletic trainers and a physician champion collaborate to provide comprehensive care that keeps runners healthy and performing their best.

 Zachary Sanchez ONeill